transentis/bptk_py/README.md

     for name in manager.get_scenario_names():
         print("\t {}".format(name))
 ```
-On first run, the framework may have to download some additional dependencies for model compilation.
+On first run, the framework needs to download some additional dependencies for model compilation.
 Please be patient for some seconds.
 This will only occur on first-time run.
 Now you are ready to play around with the APIs!